SteavenGamerYT/Website/content/posts/2023/set-default-apps-on-linux.md

 `./default-media-player.sh io.github.celluloid_player.Celluloid.desktop`

-Replace `io.github.celluloid_player.Celluloid.desktop` with your file manager .desktop file like for an example `mpv.desktop`
+Replace `io.github.celluloid_player.Celluloid.desktop` with your media player .desktop file like for an example `mpv.desktop`

 ## File Manager
 To check current default one use